(and What It Means for Dealing with Water Damage)

-- How much water can be absorbed, and what, if anything, that does to the material.
+- Another one is how much water can be absorbed, and what, if anything, that does to the material.

-- How easy it is for water to get out of the material.
+- Also, how easy it is for water to get out of the material.

-These three factors or considerations encompass most of the different material properties discussed above, and also dictate a lot about how certain building materials will hold up in high-humidity or high-moisture conditions.
+These three factors or considerations encompass most of the different material properties discussed above.
+Also, they dictate a lot about how certain building materials will hold up in high-humidity or high-moisture conditions.
 It’s important to remember that not all “water” damage is necessarily caused by liquid water.
 Humidity, or moisture in the air, can also lead to water damage.
-This is especially true with materials that are highly permeable, porous, and don’t let water out of the material easily.
+This is especially true with highly absorbent, porous materials, and don’t let water out of the material quickly.

 This same logic holds true with almost all other forms of building materials used in the home today.
-The core properties of the materials intersect with the environmental factors and water or humidity exposure to define the likelihood and extent of water damage that can occur.
+The materials’ core properties intersect with the environmental factors and water or humidity exposure to define the likelihood and extent of water damage that can occur.